Understanding “Don’t cry over spilled milk” English idiom – Dialogues with children

-The phrase “Don’t cry over spilled milk” is an idiom that means you should not be upset about something that has already happened and cannot be changed.
+The phrase “Don’t cry over spilled milk” is a timeless English idiom that means you should not be upset about something that has already happened and cannot be changed.
 Watch the above video to see the use of this English idiom in context of a real life situation.

 This idiom is a encouraging reminder to let go of mistakes or accidents and move forward instead of dwelling on them.
 This phrase is often used to encourage someone to not waste time being upset about a past event that cannot be undone.
 Many times, young kids cry when milk is spilled, literally, so sometimes the idiom is used very literally to help a child understand his accident isn’t a big deal.